supremegamers/8821cu-20210118/README.md

 Note: There is a file in the `docs` folder called `Update_wpa_supplicant_v3a.md` that may help with updating wpa_supplicant.

+Note: Some distros appear to have versions of Network Manager that are not compatible with this driver.
+If that is the case, you may need to STOP or KILL Network Manager and connect using wpa_supplicant.

-WPA3-SAE is working well in AP mode using hostapd with the Raspberry Pi OS.
+WPA3-SAE is working well in AP mode using hostapd with current versions of the Raspberry Pi OS.

-Question: I bought two rtl8811cu based adapters and am planning to run one of them as an AP and another as a WiFi client.
+Question: I bought two rtl8811cu based adapters and am planning to use both in the same computer.
 How do I set that up?

 Answer: You can't without considerable technical skills.
 Realtek drivers do not support more than one adapter with the same chipset in the same computer.
 You